ebi-uniprot/ProtVista/userGuide.md

 The Features viewer presents sequence feature tracks under a ruler that represents sequence length for this protein.
 The track names are listed on the left hand side and the sequence features are shown in the horizontal track under the ruler.

 You can expand a feature track to view to view all the sub-category titles by clicking on the blue area with the track name.
-In the example below, ‘Domains & Sites’ expands into ‘Domain’, ‘Binding site’, Active site’ and ‘Nucleotide binding site.
+In the example below, 'Domains & Sites' expands into 'Domain', 'Binding site', Active site' and 'Nucleotide binding site.

 ![Expanding a feature track](./images/tracks.png)